 The Cameron Highlands is also the only area in Malaysia where you’ll find strawberry farms.
 You can pick them yourself, and try the fabulous Malaysian berries.
 If you’re an outdoor enthusiast, you’ll love the mossy forest and its many trails.
 It’s the perfect spot for a relaxing afternoon in nature!
 Kids will love the butterfly farm, where you can see hundreds of beautiful butterflies flying around.
 And of course, don’t forget to visit one of the many tea tree farms to try some tea, and admire the green rolling hills.

 6. Kuala Lumpur

 Recommended by Markus from The Roaming Fork.
 Follow him on Facebook.

 Kuala Lumpur (KL), Malaysia’s cosmopolitan capital, is a bustling city with attractions such as modern skyscrapers, clean and quiet parks, historical and religious sights, and a diverse food culture that makes it the perfect city for a stop-over or short stay.

-KL is also home to many attractive green spaces, such as the centrally located and beautiful KLCC Park, with its designer water features and sculptures, to the sprawling Tun Abdul Heritage Park (Lake Gardens), that houses, amongst other attractions, the Perdana Botanical Gardens, the KL Bird Park, and the KL Butterfly Park.
+KL is also home to many attractive green spaces, such as the centrally located and beautiful KLCC Park, with its designer water features and sculptures, to the sprawling Tun Abdul Heritage Park (Lake Gardens).
+Other parks include the Perdana Botanical Gardens, the KL Bird Park, and the KL Butterfly Park.

 The food scene in KL is rich and one that can hold its own against the well-known culinary hotspot of Penang.
 There are modern restaurants sitting alongside hawker style centers, a Little India and a Chinatown, as well as perhaps the epicenter of street food in Malaysia, Jalan Alor, where it is possible to eat your way through the entire Malaysian cuisine.